20 vs 30 Year Shingle: Which Roof Is Right for Your Murrieta Home?

 Conclusion

 Choosing between 20-year and 30-year shingles involves several considerations.
 Though 20-year shingles are cheaper at first, 30-year shingles offer more value and protection over time.
-Think about their thickness, how long they last, the materials used, how they look, their cost, and effect on home value.
+In Murrieta specifically, the 30-year architectural shingle is the minimum that makes financial sense — the 0.6x climate tax means anything less will need replacing before you’re ready.

 Deciding the best type for your roof depends on your needs.
-It’s wise to talk with a professional roofer like Local Roofer Pros.
-They can look at your house and offer advice based on what fits your budget.
+Talk with a professional roofer like Local Roofer Pros.
+We can look at your house and offer advice based on what fits your budget and the specific demands of your Murrieta neighborhood.
+No matter if you pick 20-year or 30-year shingles, proper maintenance and paying attention to warranty conditions is key for getting the most out of your investment.

 FAQ